R S Murray & Co introduced American style caramels to Britain, but remains best-known for Murray Mints.

-Robert Stuart Murray (1854 – 1912), a confectionery salesman from Chicago, found a ready sale for his American style caramels, made from milk or cream and sugar, in Victorian England.
+Robert Stuart Murray (1854 – 1912), a confectionery salesman from Chicago, Illinois, found a ready sale for his American style caramels, made from milk or cream and sugar, in Victorian England.

 £8,000 worth of caramel producing machinery was imported from America.
 The factory employed 300 workers, and five to six tons of confectionery were produced on a daily basis.

 R S Murray & Co was registered as a limited company with a capital of £50,000 in 1900.

 The company had diversified into chocolate manufacturing by 1906.